-Associate Professor, Director of the Honors Program, Director of Undergraduate Engagement
+Associate Professor, Director of Undergraduate Studies, Director of Undergraduate Engagement

 I am interested in how the radical changes associated with modernity were made socially meaningful in Britain and around the world.
 My first book examined the surprising ways in which Britons used friendly societies to navigate the new social landscape of rapidly growing urban centers in the late eighteenth and nineteenth centuries.